Introduction: Dumbbell Bar Chart

 How to use: Analytics

-You can highlight many interesting trends and insights by creating dynamic reference lines in the Analytics pane.
+You can highlight many interesting trends and insights by creating dynamic reference lines available the Analytics pane.
 To see the analytic lines, select the visual and click the Analytics icon (magnifying glass).

 Available Analytics lines: